Preventing aggression and maintaining good doggy mental health is a lifelong process

 Play “predatory” games, those that involve the skills wild dogs and wolves would use for food acquisition, such as fetch, tug, searching for toy, Kong, food, etc.; playing hide and seek.
 See the Games Training Tip for more ideas.
 Allow them to explore new areas – walk in new neighborhoods or hike along trails.

-Allow dog-dog interactions, ideally off-leash (in a safe, enclosed area).
+Allow appropriate dog-dog interactions, ideally off-leash (in a safe, enclosed area).
 Even if your dog has only one or two “doggy buddies”, make sure they get to meet frequently.
-Even dogs who “don’t like other dogs” will benefit from the mental stimulation of having other dogs around (unless your dog is actually fearful or aggressive!).
+Even dogs who “don’t like other dogs” will benefit from the mental stimulation of having other dogs around, even if that’s just sniffing the pee-mail the other dogs have left behind (unless your dog is actually fearful or aggressive!).

 See the Dog Parks page for parks and trails where you can take your dog for a stimulating outing (in the San Jose area).